Teacher-at-Home/tawjihi-sources/README.md

 Baraah Hableh HTML and wireframe

-# describe tawjihi sources project
+# Describe tawjihi sources project

 A website that shows the 3 majors of the secondary School (TAWJIHI) students to save time and provide them the best content in terms of their major.

-# wireframe
+# Wireframe

 [wireframe link](https://miro.com/app/board/o9J_l262ICY=/)